emoon/minifb/README.md

 // On desktop/iOS you must swap R <-> B before calling mfb_update_ex.
 ```

-**Why can't Android just accept the same format as desktop?**
-`ANativeWindow` (the Android NDK surface API) does not expose a BGRA format in its
-public interface, only `WINDOW_FORMAT_RGBX_8888` (RGBA bytes) and `WINDOW_FORMAT_RGB_565`
-are guaranteed on all devices.
-Doing a full-buffer swizzle per frame inside the library
-would add CPU cost for every rendered frame.
-The current design avoids that cost by
-adjusting the macro at compile time instead.
+**Why can't Android just accept the same format as desktop?** `ANativeWindow` (the Android NDK surface API) does not expose a BGRA format in its public interface, only `WINDOW_FORMAT_RGBX_8888` (RGBA bytes) and `WINDOW_FORMAT_RGB_565` are guaranteed on all devices.
+Swizzling the whole buffer inside the library would cost CPU time on every frame.
+MiniFB avoids that by adjusting the macros at compile time.

 #### Display cutout / Notch (API 32-34)

-Android's handling of the display cutout (notch, punch-hole camera) changed across API levels
-and can cause a framebuffer-size mismatch if not handled explicitly:
+Android's handling of the display cutout (notch, punch-hole camera) changed across API levels and can cause a framebuffer-size mismatch if not handled explicitly:

 | API level | Default behaviour                               | Result                        |
 |-----------|-------------------------------------------------|-------------------------------|